jamestejada/weekend/README.md

     - Satellite files are downloaded as well
 - Verification of files
     - MD5 checksum ensures files are not corrupted during download.
-    - Segment Length verification
+    - Verifies segment lengths based on broadcast clock (including segments with floating breaks in between)
 - Renaming of files based on air date, destination and show
 - Processing of files
     - Normalization to industry standard (-24 LUFs)
     - mp3 conversion for promos
-- Copying files appropriate destinations (i.e. ENCO Dropbox, or Continuity Folder)
+- Copying files to appropriate destinations (i.e. ENCO Dropbox, or Continuity Folder)
 - Deletion of files from satellite receiver
 - Threading for increased audio processing speed.
 (Threading allows the execution of multiple audio conversions at the same time)
 - Slack notifications through [webhook workspace integration](./documentation/Slack_Setup.md#slack-workflow-setup).